ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 **"*b = (int*)alloca(sizeof(int) * x1)"** is
 allocated at run time since the spaces is variable size which depend on x1 variable and cannot be calculated at link time.
+The functions spillCalleeSavedRegisters() and processFunctionBeforeCalleeSavedScan() of Cpu0FrameLowering.cpp will spill register $fp (save to stack and restore from stack) in the generated function body.
+Without this,the caller function will get the incorrect result and assigned the incorrect value to $sp.

 :num:`Figure #funccall-f5` depicted how the stack pointer changes back to the caller stack bottom.
 As above, the **fp** is set to the just above of alloca().